OneFamilyMD has a smaller panel of patients than a traditional practice,

 so Dr. Ragland is able to provide you the level of personal care you deserve.

 Dr. Ragland has been involved in local community service throughout her career.
 Soon after joining a medical group where she practiced for 17 years, she and her partners began serving as gratis faculty at the University of Louisville, an appointment that involved teaching clinical skills to physicians in training at their private office over many years.
-She was active on the Greater Louisville Medical Society Board from 2012 to 2016 and also served on her local Oldham County Board of Health from 2015 to 2020.
-Dr. Ragland has been very active in medical advocacy in Kentucky, particularly in the area of improving access to care in underserved areas of the state.
-The Kentucky Chapter of the American College of Physicians presented her with the Community Service Award in 2013, and the Kentucky Academy of Pediatrics honored her with the Distinguished Service Award in 2014 for her efforts.
-Dr. Ragland has been recognized locally as a “Louisville Top Doc” and is honored to have been named a Kentucky Colonel in 2014.
+She was active on the Greater Louisville Medical Society Board from 2012 to 2016 and also served on the local Oldham County Board of Health from 2015 to 2020.
+Dr. Tracy has been very active in medical advocacy in Kentucky, particularly in the area of improving access to care in underserved areas of the state.
+The Kentucky Chapter of the American College of Physicians presented her with the Community Service Award in 2013, and in 2014 she was honored to be commissioned a Kentucky Colonel and receive the Kentucky Academy of Pediatrics Distinguished Service Award for her efforts.
+Dr. Ragland has been recognized locally as a “Louisville Top Doc” by her peers.

-In her spare time Dr. Ragland enjoys reading, gardening, lake activities, and spending time with family and friends.
+In her spare time Dr. Tracy enjoys reading, gardening, lake activities, and spending time with family and friends.

 DIRECT PRIMARY CARE